A potential customer receives her first eye exam.

 3 How Does VisionSpring Help Me with Distribution/Sales?

 Is this your first time selling glasses and are unsure what price to sell them at?
 Don’t worry.
 After years of experience in various geographies, we have found that in order to appropriately price glasses, partners need to first identify their target demographic.
-After you have a general understanding how much your customers make, we recommend pricing the glasses roughly 3x the daily wage.
+We recommend gaining an understanding of your target demographic’s average daily wage and pricing your glasses between 1 and 3 times that number, depending on price sensitivity and cultural norms.

 If this isn’t the first time you’re selling eyeglasses, you probably know the sales process.
 If you’d like a refresher, or if this is your first time we’ve developed a straightforward process that will enable you to conduct easy-to-learn vision screenings and sell glasses, which will benefit you and the person in need.
 With this screening protocol, you will be able to provide the majority of those age 35 or older with a simple pair of near-vision glasses to restore their clear vision whereas others may require eyeglasses that protect from sun and dust exposure.
 However, neither type of aforementioned eyeglasses can help correct problems with distance vision nor more advanced vision issues.
 For these other vision problems, the customer should be referred to a nearby doctor or clinic.